nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    specifying the number of connections to create per driver node.
 See Sec. \ :ref:`3.7 <sec:prescribed_numbers>` for details.

-A selection of spatially-structured specific NEST parameters are shown in Table :ref:`tbl_parameters`.
+A selection of specific NEST parameters are pertaining to spatially structured networks shown in Table :ref:`tbl_parameters`.

 .. _tbl_parameters: